 What should you do when you just started a new job…and quickly realize it’s not the one for you?
-Unfortunately, there are a number of reasons that a job might feel like a total let-down: your commute takes forever, your job doesn’t match the job description, you’re bored, your boss is intimidating, you constantly have to work late, something else entirely…or all of the above.
+Unfortunately, there are several reasons that a job might feel like a total let-down: your commute takes forever, your job doesn’t match the job description, you’re bored, your boss is intimidating, you constantly have to work late, something else entirely…or all of the above.
+You might even find yourself googling how to quit a job you just started.

 If you’re panicking because your dream job seems to be a total nightmare, you aren’t alone.
 A recent Monster survey found that 32 percent of people aged 18 to 24 have had two jobs where they don’t think they are a good fit for the role or the company.
 It can be tricky to decide if quitting is the right decision — it takes time to get used to a new job.
 But if you realize it’s truly not for you, how do you put in your two weeks’ notice when you’re just a few weeks or months into the gig?
 I spoke to career experts to get their take.